“You think Mr. And Mrs. Langdon will listen to us? Do you think Melissa’s ok? Do you think she likes me? Billy?”

 The minister sighed again.

-“Never in all my years of spreading God’s word have I ever…”
+“Never in all my years of preaching God’s word have I ever…”

 Then he looked up.
 What was once a crowd of mourners, now seemed like a crowd waiting to see if they won at BINGO.
 The young woman in t-shirt and jeans seemed the most eager.
 Her eyes wide, she was silently mouthing what the minister was reading.